cs411-alawini/fa24-cs411-team032-NFLS/doc/Stage2/Stage 2.md

 - **User - User (Make Friends)**: Many-to-many relationship with itself.
 Users can have multiple friends, and each friend is also a user.
 - **User - Purchase (Shopping)**: One-to-many relationship.
 A user can make multiple purchases, but each purchase is associated with only one user.
 - **User - Event (Host)**: Many-to-many relationship.
 Users can host multiple events, and an event can be hosted by multiple users.
-- **User - RunSessionData (UserRunningData)**: One-to-one relationship.
+- **User - RunSessionData (UserRunningData)**: One-to-many relationship.
 Each user can have one associated running session data entry that tracks their running activities.
 - **Product - Purchase (ProductId)**: Many-to-one relationship.
 Each purchase can be associated with only one product, but each product can appear in multiple purchases.
 - **Event - RunSessionData (Event)**: Many-to-one relationship.
 Each running session is associated with a single event, but an event can encompass multiple running sessions.